testfairy/docs/docs/02_API/04_Webhooks.md

 Webhooks allow simple integration between TestFairy and your backend.
 Using these webhooks, you can subscribe for specific events, and receive an HTTP POST request whenever such event occurs.

-For example, you would like to receive a notification when a new build has been uploaded, and send it to the development team.
-Another example, you want to save the feedbacks received in your own database or backend.
+This can be userd when, for example, you'd like to receive a notification when a new build has been uploaded, and send it to the development team.
+Another example may be that you'd like to save the feedbacks received in your own database or backend.

 To configure webhooks, simply open the Webhooks tab in your [User Preferences](https://app.testfairy.com/settings/) page.
 You can configure more than one webhook, and each webhook applies to selected projects and selected events.

-TestFairy will automatically detect Slack endpoints, and will send proper payload.
+TestFairy will automatically detect Slack endpoints, and send a proper payload.
 Please follow the instructions in the [Slack integration guide](/Integrations/Slack.html).

 ### Supported Events